iomeone/Fun-Scheme-Compiler/README.md

     Tests for this fix are: `mem-cap-0.scm`, `mem-cap-1.scm`, and `mem-cap-2.scm`.

+## Boehm Garbage Collector
+### Some short description here and a link to their project repo.

+#### I had to make some changes to how `utils.rkt` calls clang++ at compile time to work with my workstation, but feel free to modify the lines to fit your needs.
+Specifically, I modified lines 611 and 617.

+    [611] `(system (string-append clang++-path " -std=c++11 header.cpp " " -I/home/bdwgc/include -pthread -S -emit-llvm -o header.ll /usr/local/lib/libgc.a"))`
+    [617] `(system (string-append clang++-path " -std=c++11 combined.ll -I/home/bdwgc/include -pthread -o bin /usr/local/lib/libgc.a"))`

+I was able to integrate bgwdc with header.cpp and make some changes to the default tagging scheme.

+## Disclaimer:
+#### This compiler should not be used in any serious applications - it is meant to be learning project.
+With more time and help, I could have completed the project to its entirety.
+But despite the slight extension, however, I was preoccupied with studying for other final exams, travelling home, etc. so I did what I could within the time given and I refuse to stress over this.

 ##### I, Michael Reininger, pledge on my honor that I have not given or received any unauthorized assistance on this project.